Low Calorie, Intermittent and 24-Hour Fasts Explained

-In these programs you eat normal for one day, followed by a day where you limit yourself to between 500 and 700 calories.
+In these programs you eat normally for one day, followed by a day where you limit yourself to between 500 and 700 calories.
 They’re not fasts, because you are eating.
 But since the calories are so low, many people group them into fasting programs.

 One of the most popular versions of this program is called, “The Alternate-Day Diet Revised: The Original Up-Day, Down-Day Eating Plan to Turn on Your "Skinny Gene," Shed the Pounds, and Live a Longer and Healthier Life.”

 These tend to be much harder for people to stick with.
-Once you start eating on a low calorie day, it can be difficult to summon the will power to stop until you’re full.
-Other disadvantages include dizziness, fatigue and irritability on the low calorie days.
+Once you start eating on a low-calorie day, it can be difficult to summon the will power to stop until you’re full.
+Other disadvantages include dizziness, fatigue and irritability on the low-calorie days.